Why should you care for your pet’s teeth?

 - Loose or missing teeth

-If you notice any of these signs, please call the clinic for an appointment to determine if your pet’s mouth needs attention.
+If you notice any of these signs, please schedule an appointment to determine the dental needs for your pet.

 Discounted Dental Cleanings are offered in February and August.
 Use our PetDesk App or schedule your appointment on our Home Page.